Optum/faas-swagger/README.md

 ### Using the utility

 Add your api spec (json format) in the function descriptor as annotation.
 Use this [example](./example.yaml).

+After deploying your function with this annotation, you should be able see the paths in swagger ui

 * We are following open api 3.0 spec
 * Please make sure the json is well formatted.